kanisterio/kanister/design/kanister-kopia-integration.md

 ## Goal

-Kopia can focus on its core data transformation as part of various Kanister functions.
+Kopia can focus on its core data export and transformation as part of various Kanister functions.
-While, Kanister takes care of executing these functions from it's application-centric data protection workflows called Blueprints.
+While, Kanister continues to execute these functions from it's application-centric data protection workflows called Blueprints.

 ##  Proposed Work